 Every human and many animals too have a system present in their bodies known as The Endogenous Cannabinoid System.
-This system could possibly be the most important psychological system involving in establishing and maintaining your health.
+This system could possibly be the most important psychological system involved in establishing and maintaining your health.
 Although the Cannabinoid system performs differently in each tissue the overall goal is always the same-to maintain stable internal conditions in order to survive!
 In other words, your EC system is responsible for making sure your body is working at its best.

 In the brain there are two types of cannabinoid receptors known as CB1 and CB2.
 These are responsible for helping the human body perform a multitude of tasks.